ibexa/documentation-user/docs/content_management/content_items.md

 ## Access content in the UI

-In the Back Office, you can view the content in your repository in several places, for example:
+In the back office, you can view the content in your repository in several places, for example:

 - [Content structure](../getting_started/discover_ui.md#content-tree)
 - [Content browser](../getting_started/discover_ui.md#content-browser)